kite-sdk/kite/kite-data/src/site/markdown/guide.md

 Data module will usually be superior in its default choices, data organization, and metadata system integration, when compared to custom built code.

-In keeping with the overarching theme and principles of the CDK, the Data module is prescriptive.
+In keeping with the overarching theme and principles of the Kite, the Data module is prescriptive.
 Rather than present a do-all Swiss Army knife library, this module makes specific design choices that guide users toward well-known patterns that make sense for many, if not all, cases.
 It is likely that advanced users